Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Numerical Example

-Finally, from the continuous dependence on the parameter $\beta_1,$ there exists $\beta_{1}^{*},$ with $0.994<\beta_{1}^{*}<10,$ such that for $\beta_1=\beta_{1}^{*}$ the repulsive focus $(x_c,z_c)$ belongs to the curve $\mu.$ This gives rise to a Shilnikov sliding connection (see Figure \ref{figsimul}$(b)$).
-We mention that the return $x^*$ of the sliding vector field through the point $(\tau,\phi)$ on $S_X^v$ satisfies $x^*<a$ where $0<a<\tau$ is the x-coordinate of the fold point which is connected to the repulsive focus through an orbit of $X.$ In other words, $a$ belongs to the segment $L$ given by Lemma \ref{lemma2}.
+We mention that the return $x^*$ of the sliding vector field through the point $(\tau,\phi)$ on $S_X^v$ satisfies $x^*<a$ where $0<a<\tau$ is the $x$-coordinate of the fold point which is connected to the repulsive focus through an orbit of $X.$ In other words, $a$ belongs to the segment $L$ provided by Lemma \ref{lemma2}.

+In addition, we were able to check numerically that $\beta_1^*$ belongs to the interval $(7.3,8.3).$ Nevertheless, knowing the exact value of $\beta_1^*$ is not imperative in order to observe the chaotic behavior of the Filippov system \eqref{sistema inicial sem beta}.
+Indeed, according to Theorem \ref{maintheorem}, there exists an open interval $I,$ containing $\beta_1^*,$ such that the Filippov system \eqref{sistema inicial sem beta} behaves chaotically whenever $\beta_1\in I.$ In Figure \ref{shilfinal}, considering $\beta_1=7.8,$ we depict two trajectories of the Filippov system \eqref{sistema inicial sem beta} with close initial conditions, namely $(x_1,y_1,z_1)=(a,a,r_1-r_2)$ and $(x_2,y_2,z_2)=(a+0.001,a+0.001,r_1-r_2),$ with $a=0.286975.$ The sensitivity to initial conditions can be observed in Figure \ref{sensitivity}.